-Ubisoft: Behind The Earnings
+UbiSoft: Behind The Earnings

 Mobile gaming has been one of the hottest trends recently.
 As shown below in the graph, gaming on smartphones, tablets and handheld devices are projected to gain more popularity and will generate half of the revenue of the video game industry.

-Unfortunately, Ubisoft missed this opportunity as well.
+Unfortunately, UbiSoft missed this opportunity as well.
 Its mobile platform has barely made any contribution to its total revenue.
 In contrast, Activision Blizzard's mobile platform revenue quadrupled over the past year through the release of Hearthstone.
 Electronic Arts' mobile end revenue has shown a compounded annual growth rate of 17% for the past two years, and now mobile gaming makes up 10% of EA's total revenue.
-Again, Ubisoft is behind its competitors.
+Again, UbiSoft is behind its competitors.

-Even though Ubisoft recently partnered with Tencent to promote its new China-Exclusive Might & Magic Heroes, I doubt if it will succeed.
+Even though UbiSoft recently partnered with Tencent to promote its new China-Exclusive Might & Magic Heroes, I doubt if it will succeed.
 Might & Magic Heroes is not a theme familiar to Chinese users.
 Other successful mobile games in China more or less involve some Chinese elements, such as "Ying Yang Shi" and "Glory of the King".
 Moreover, a lot of mobile gamers are teenagers and younger children, who have no background knowledge about Might & Magic Heroes.
-Thus, it would be completely unreasonable for Ubisoft to expect a lot of popularity over Might & Magic Heroes in China as it presents a completely foreign background.
+Thus, it would be completely unreasonable for UbiSoft to expect a lot of popularity over Might & Magic Heroes in China as it presents a completely foreign background.

 Valuation and Target Price

-The recent surge in Ubisoft's price is due to the public expectation of higher profitability for Ubisoft in the future.
-However, as I explained above, Ubisoft has missed out three most profitable business in the video gaming industry and will have to catch up its competitors.
-Ubisoft has a hard time adapting to gaming publishers' new revenue model, which heavily involves regular in-game purchases and player involvement.
-Even though Ubisoft can produce high-quality games, it fails to enhance its game's popularity or users' constancy to its games.
-Gamers may finish the Tomb Raider (a famous game published by Ubisoft) story mode in several days and never play it again.
+The recent surge in UbiSoft's price is due to the public expectation of higher profitability for UbiSoft in the future.
+However, as I explained above, UbiSoft has missed out three most profitable business in the video gaming industry and will have to catch up its competitors.
+UbiSoft has a hard time adapting to gaming publishers' new revenue model, which heavily involves regular in-game purchases and player involvement.
+Even though UbiSoft can produce high-quality games, it fails to enhance its game's popularity or users' constancy to its games.
+Gamers may finish the Tomb Raider (a famous game published by UbiSoft) story mode in several days and never play it again.
 Nevertheless, a person can play Dota 2 or Overwatch for years while the publishers will keep adding new content to the game.
-This key difference makes it costlier for Ubisoft to generate profit.
+This key difference makes it costlier for UbiSoft to generate profit.
 Its low profitability is revealed through net margin:

-As shown above, Ubisoft's profitability is a lot lower than its competitors, and the spread could widen due to Ubisoft's disadvantages in the three highly profitable markets mentioned before.
-Thus, I believe that Ubisoft, whose P/E ratio is at 48 as of now, is highly overvalued as a video game publisher.
-Ubisoft's current business deserves a valuation with a P/E ratio of 25, which is the entertainment software industry average P/E ratio.
-Consequently, the target price is €22 per share for Ubisoft.
+As shown above, UbiSoft's profitability is a lot lower than its competitors, and the spread could widen due to UbiSoft's disadvantages in the three highly profitable markets mentioned before.
+Thus, I believe that UbiSoft, whose P/E ratio is at 48 as of now, is highly overvalued as a video game publisher.
+UbiSoft's current business deserves a valuation with a P/E ratio of 25, which is the entertainment software industry average P/E ratio.
+Consequently, the target price is €22 per share for UbiSoft.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.